 The physics skills (diagnostic) term test was disappointing but also enlightening.
 It appears to indicate that most of the class either had not understood or had forgotten much of the basic physics they were supposed to have covered in high school.
 The recent NCS introduction of NSC for high-school qualification may have led teachers to adopt a more learner-centred teaching style which, in turn, encouraged students to adopt a more fragmented approach to their learning.

-The results across the two groups were very similar (Cannot be concluded from the results and discussion section in 3 above.
-In fact, your results and discussion section should be presented in terms of both the three year and four year groups – in particular, for questions 13 and 15 which do not appear in Fig. 1).
 More remarkably, success rates for many of the individual questions corresponded very closely between the two samples.
 The test shows that the NSC results may not be used to place students to a particular group, since students produced similar and, at times, identical statistics.
 The physics skills (diagnostic) test acted as a “wake-up call” and led to behavioural changes on the part of many students and to some modification of the course teaching style.
 A question-by-question analysis has proven valuable, with the most significant feature to emerge from the analysis being the basic (pre-tertiary) level at which the misconceptions occurred.

 This study recommends that some intervention be made early in the year and the amount of time allocated to understanding of basic mechanics concepts be increased because the mechanics concepts are the core in introductory first year physics.
 We hope that the recommendations would enhance pass rates and throughput and hence more students would as a result progress to the second semester of their first year.